-5.2.1 Tree-based memory
+5.2.1 Tree-based indexing

 The tree-based memory indexing operation replaces the flat array by a tree structure.
-Instances are stored in the tree as paths from a root node to a leaf, the arcs of the path are the consecutive feature-values, and the leaf node contains a distribution of classes, i.e. a count of how many times which class occurs with this pattern of feature-values (see Figure 5.4).
+Instances are stored in the tree as paths from a root node to a leaf, the arcs of the path are the consecutive feature-values, and the leaf node contains a distribution of classes, i.e. a count of how many times which class occurs with this pattern of feature-values.